Beech-Nut

-Beech-Nut Nutrition Corporation is a baby food company owned by the Swiss branded consumer-goods firm Hero Group.
+The Beech-Nut Nutrition Corporation is a baby food company owned by the Swiss branded consumer-goods firm Hero Group.

 History

 Beech-Nut's roots go back to 1891, to the Mohawk Valley town of Canajoharie, New York.
 Raymond P. Lipe, along with his friend John D. Zieley and their brothers, Walter H. Lipe and David Zieley, and Bartlett Arkell, founded The Imperial Packing Co. for the production of Beech-Nut ham.
 The product was based on the smoked hams of the Lipes' father, farmer Ephraim Lipe.
 The company's principal products were ham and bacon for the first seven years.
 The Zieleys sold their shares to the Lipe brothers in 1892.